andli/pymkm/README.md

 Set a decimal multiplier on each card condition level.
 _Example_: `"PL": "0.5"` would set the price for Played cards to 50% off the trend price.

+### `enable_undercut_local_market`

+This enables an extra confirmation step for updating prices which tries to undercut your local (same country) competition.
+Use this when you really want to sell your stock.

 ### `search_filters`